goshiphq/goship-cms/content/blog/how-to-ship-freight-internationally.md

 ### Information

 Essentially, you will be working with the customs broker, who will assist you with paperwork.
 However, it is your responsibility to collect and provide [accurate information](https://www.goship.com/blog/how-to-measure-your-freight-shipment-properly/) about your shipment.
-Weight, dimensions, value, classes, or anything that is needed for transportation and customs clearance must be correct.
+Weight, dimensions, value, classes, [possible restrictions](https://www.goship.com/posts/what-is-an-embargo-in-freight-shipping), or anything that is needed for transportation and customs clearance must be correct.

 ### Customs broker